 One of our most popular events is our weekend wine tasting trips.
 We have visited our state's Yakima Valley, Walla Walla, and Lake Chelan.
-We joined the Portland Chapter in Oregon's Umpqua and Willamette Valleys, and have also spent a weekend in the Columbia Gorge.
-Our trip to Walla Walla in 2005 was such a hit we are traveling there again in April 2011 for 3 days of wine and food!
+We joined the Portland Chapter in Oregon's Umpqua and Willamette Valleys, and the Columbia Gorge.
+Our trip to Walla Walla in 2005 was such a hit we returned in 2011 for 3 days of wine food and fun!

 What was your most successful event?

 Our annual Tasting Event is one of our most anticipated!
-We started this fall program in October 2005 for our Wine On America’s Table event, looking at Zinfandel: A Uniquely American Wine.
-The following years brought us Seductive Syrah, The Art of the Blend (Meritage, Claret, Rhone and red Table blends), Mad About Merlot, The Pleasures of Pinot Noir, Cabernet Sauvignon - The King of Wines, then a double tasting with Cabernet Francs and Sangiovese, In 2012 we were Comparing the Uncommon, looking at some of the less mainstream varietals such as Petit Verdo, Dolcetto, and Tempranillo.
-This series of events allows attendees to taste a wide range styles and prices (from about $15 to $75), giving them a chance to educate their palates and pick their favorites for everyday drinking and special occasions.
-In 2013 we changed it up a bit and began a new Tasting Series, focusing on Appellations, with the Paso Robles region in California's Central Coast.
+We started this fall program in October 2005, looking at Zinfandel: A Uniquely American Wine.
+The following years brought us Seductive Syrah, The Art of the Blend (Meritage, Claret, Rhone and red Table blends), Mad About Merlot, The Pleasures of Pinot Noir, Cabernet Sauvignon - The King of Wines, then a double tasting with Cabernet Francs and Sangiovese, In 2012 we were Comparing the Uncommon, looking at less mainstream varietals such as Petit Verdo and Dolcetto.
+This series has allowed attendees to taste a wide range styles and prices (from about $15 to $75), and given them a chance to educate their palates while picking their favorites for everyday drinking and special occasions.
+In 2013 we shook it up a bit and began a new Tasting Series, focusing on Appellations, with the Paso Robles region in California's Central Coast.
 Check back to see what we have in store for 2014!